pdfix/action-pdf-accessibility-paddle-docker/README.md

 ```

 ### Run docker container for formula description in MathML version 3

+Two actions are hidden here.
+First for getting mathml representation of 1 formula.
+Second for setting associate file for all formulas inside PDF document.

+#### Using JSON file for one formula

 A JSON file needs to be prepared with base64-encoded data of the formula image.

 Input JSON file expected content: